 Q: I haven't the records handy...What was your best showing in a National Open?

 A: I never have done very well, although playing in five.
 I was 61st in '39 at Philadelphia with 307; tied for fifth in '40 at Canterbury with 290; tied for third in '41 at Ft.
-Worth with 285; and tied for sixth last year at.
+Worth with 289; tied for fourth in '46 at Canterbury with 285; and tied for sixth last year at.
 St. Louis with 289.7

-No mention of his performance at the Hale America in 1942 (Hogan also told a bit of a fib, failing to mention two other US Opens he played: 1934 at Merion and 1936 at Baltusrol, where he missed the cut both times).
+No mention of his performance at the Hale America in 1942 (Hogan also told a bit of a fib, failing to mention three other US Opens he played: 1934 at Merion, 1936 at Baltusrol and 1938 at Cherry Hills, where he missed the cut each time).

 Following his victory at Riviera, Hogan discussed his feelings about the win in a column published on July 6.
 There is no mention of the Hale America there, either: